sa7vic/SFT/README.md

 Once your pull request is created and linked to an assigned issue, feel free to request another!

 We're always happy to see active and consistent contributors. 😊

 ---

+## 🚀 What You Can Contribute

+- 🆕 Add new **resource cards** (title, link, description, and category).
+- 🛠️ Improve **UI/UX** — layout, responsiveness, or animations.
+- 🐞 Fix **bugs** — check the Issues tab.
+- 📝 Improve **documentation** — fix typos, clarify instructions, or reformat content.

+---

+## 🔍 Find or Create an Issue

+- Check the [Issues tab](https://github.com/Varshitha713/first-contrib-placement/issues) for available tasks.
+- ✅ **Only work on issues assigned to you.** If you're interested in an unassigned issue, comment:
+  > "Can I work on this?"
+  and wait for a maintainer to assign it.
+- ❌ Avoid commenting on someone else's issue unless you're offering help or feedback.
+- 🧠 Before creating a new issue:
+  - Search both open and closed issues to avoid duplicates.

+---